Tombert/Streaming-Flakes/README.md

 - I was having a lot of trouble getting stuff work consistently when trying to run streaming on my Steam box.
 The easiest way to get a clean environment is a Nix flake.

+# Jellyfin

+This is currently pointed to my router directly.
+You might need to edit the Flake to point to whatever IP address/domain your Jellyfin lives on.